2001 anthrax attacks: Evidence of consciousness of guilt

 It was reported that in April 2004, Henry Heine found a test tube in the lab containing anthrax and contacted Ivins.
 In an email sent in reply, Ivins reportedly told him it was probably RMR-1029 and for Heine to forward a sample to the FBI.
 Doubts regarding the reliability of the FBI tests were later raised when the FBI tested Heine's sample and a further one from Heine's test tube: one tested negative and one positive.

-A DOJ summary report of February 19, 2010, said that "the evidence suggested that Dr. Ivins obstructed the investigation either by providing a submission which was not in compliance with the subpoena, or worse, that he deliberately submitted a false sample."
+A DOJ summary report of February 19, 2010, said that "the evidence suggested that Dr. Ivins obstructed the investigation either by providing a submission which was not in compliance with the subpoena, or worse, that he deliberately submitted a false sample".
 Records released under the Freedom of Information Act in 2011 show that Ivins provided four sets of samples from 2002 to 2004, twice the number the FBI reported.
 Three of the four sets tested positive for the morphs.

 The FBI said that "At a group therapy session on July 9, 2008, Dr. Ivins was particularly upset.
 He revealed to the counselor and psychologist leading the group, and other members of the group, that he was a suspect in the anthrax investigation and that he was angry at the investigators, the government, and the system in general.
 He said he was not going to face the death penalty, but instead had a plan to 'take out' co-workers and other individuals who had wronged him.
 He noted that it was possible, with a plan, to commit murder and not make a mess.
 He stated that he had a bullet-proof vest, and a list of co-workers who had wronged him, and said that he was going to obtain a Glock firearm from his son within the next day, because federal agents were watching him and he could not obtain a weapon on his own.
-He added that he was going to 'go out in a blaze of glory.'"
+He added that he was going to 'go out in a blaze of glory'".

-While in a mental hospital, Ivins made menacing phone calls to his social worker Jean Duley on July 11 and 12.
+While in a mental hospital, Ivins allegedly made menacing phone calls to his social worker Jean Duley on July 11 and 12.

 Alleged hidden texts

-In the letters sent to the media, the characters 'A' and 'T' were sometimes bolded or highlighted by tracing over, according to the FBI suggesting that the letters contained a hidden code.
+In the letters sent to the media, the characters 'A' and 'T' were sometimes emboldened or highlighted by tracing over, according to the FBI suggesting that the letters contained a hidden code.

 Some believe the letters to the New York Post and Tom Brokaw contained a "hidden message" in such highlighted characters.
 Below is the media text with the highlighted As and Ts: